cambridge-cares/TheWorldAvatar/Agents/HistoricalNUSDavisAgent/README.md

 More information can be found in the example property file `client.properties` in the `config` folder.

-#### API properties
+#### Excel connector properties
-The API properties contain the credentials to authorize access to the weather Station API (see the [API description](#Weather-Station-API)), as well as, the API URL and the weather station ID.
+The Excel connector properties contain the number of columns/keys for each of the excel files.
 It should contain the following keys:
-- `weather.api_key` the key needed to access the API.
-- `weather.api_secret` the secret needed to generate the API signature.
-- `weather.stationId` the stationId associated with the sensor.
+- `numOfKeys` the number of columns/keys in the data excel file.
-- `weather.api_url` the URL to use for the API. (see [Data retrieval](#data-retrieval)).
-This property also allows to adjust the agent, if the URL should change in the future.

-More information can be found in the example property file `api.properties` in the `config` folder.
+More information can be found in the example property file `xlsxconnector.properties` in the `config` folder.

 #### Mapping files
 What are the mapping files and why are they required?
 The mapping files define how data received from the API is connected